+If you're traveling to Russia, it’s good to keep in mind how the country is similar to and different from Western countries.
 How do Russians interact with each other on the streets and in everyday life?
 Do you need to tip when you’re in a Russian restaurant?
 How do line-ups work?
-When traveling to Russia, it’s good to keep in mind how the country is similar to -- and different from -- Western countries.
 Check out this guide to help you fit in more while you're visiting there and show that you respect their customs.

-The reason I thought this is because they do not smile at strangers – on the streets, in the metro, in the store or anywhere else.
-However, this does not mean they are unhappy.
+As a rule, Russians do not smile at strangers on the streets, in the Metro, in the store, or anywhere else.

-The reason Russians don’t smile at each other on the streets is because smiling is generally considered to be something to be shared with a friend.
+The reason Russians don’t smile at each other on the streets is that smiling is generally considered to be something to be shared with a friend.
 Smiling at a stranger is considered to be an “Americanism” and is assumed to be insincere.
-Even Russian waiters and store clerks will usually not smile at you.
-Don’t be afraid – and don’t walk around grinning at everybody, either.
+Even Russian waiters and store clerks usually do not smile at you.
+Don’t let this be offputting, but don’t walk around grinning at everybody, either.

-You also should follow accepted Metro seat hierarchy: Offer your seat to older women, pregnant women, women in general (if you are male).
+You also should follow accepted Metro seat hierarchy: Offer your seat to older women, pregnant women, and women in general, if you are a man.
 Children are expected to be able to stand.

-Russians are not typically very respectful of line-ups, what Americans call lines or queues, for public transit, market stalls and the like.
+Russians are not typically very respectful of line-ups, what Americans call lines or queues, for public transit, at market stalls, and the like.

-Be prepared for old ladies to push you out of the way.
-This isn’t just a stereotype – in Russia, respect for the older people in society still very much exists and older people expect to be treated accordingly.
-So if the proverbial old lady with a wheely cart pushes her way in front of you in line – relax!
-This is normal, expected, and nobody will stand up for you if you complain.
+Be prepared for older women to push you out of the way.
+This isn’t just a stereotype; in Russia, respect for the older people in society still very much exists, and older people expect to be treated accordingly.
+So if the proverbial old lady with a wheely cart pushes her way in front of you in line, just relax.
+This is normal, expected, and nobody will take your part if you complain.

-Although common sense would tell you to approach store clerks and other customer service agents if you have a question, unless they’re at a tourist information desk, these people are actually quite unlikely to speak English.
-Instead, look for young adults, aged about 20-35, and you should find someone who speaks English at least a little bit.
+Although you might think it would be helpful to approach store clerks and other customer service agents if you have a question, unless they’re at a tourist information desk, these people are actually quite unlikely to speak English.
+Instead, look for young adults, aged about 20 to 35, who are more likely to speak at least a little bit of English.

-If you are a male traveling to Russia, note that this kind of chivalry is expected of you as well, regardless of your usual behavior back home in America.
+If you are a man traveling to Russia, note that this kind of chivalry is expected of you as well, regardless of your usual behavior back home in America.

-Tipping is a very new concept in Russia, but it is slowly becoming (kind of) expected.
-It’s not at all like in many other Western countries, though.
-Unless you’re at an extremely expensive restaurant, a 10% tip is appropriate and anything higher is nice but not expected.
-It is usually not necessary to tip during a "business lunch".
+Tipping is a new concept in Russia, but it is slowly becoming expected.
+It’s not at all as is in many Western countries, though.
+Unless you’re at an extremely expensive restaurant, a 10 percent tip is appropriate, and anything higher is nice but not expected.
+It is usually not necessary to tip during a "business lunch."